This is the first thing our customer success team checks: Will our software really suit the needs of your business?

 Before you impose a significant change on your team, you need to consider their ability to adapt to it.
 New software can actually make it harder to manage schedules if, for example, your staff is uncomfortable with technology.

-There are three ways you can check that scheduling software is truly user-friendly:
+There are three ways you can check that an employee scheduling software is truly user-friendly:

 Take the classic iPhone.
 When starting up your device, you are supported each step of the way, so that any questions you might have are thoroughly addressed.